 has been an assistant professor of science education at the University of Louisville since 2015.
 His research and teaching expertise focuses on teacher learning focused on instructional change in K-12 science classrooms.
 He also has an interest in engineering education and integrated STEM education, again focused across the K-12 spectrum.
 He is an elected board member for the state’s Kentucky Science Teachers Association, and is currently starting an NSF-funded project with high school science teachers in Jefferson County Public Schools.

 Historian Marilyn Akins (ex-officio) is an Assistant Professor of Physics at Bluegrass Community and Technical college in Lexington and serves as the Secretary / Treasurer for the Kentucky Association of Physics Teachers.

-Journal Co-Editors Wally Borowski and Kelly Watson (ex-officio) are both faculty in the geology deprtment at Eastern Kentucky University.
+is a faculty member in the geology deprtment at Eastern Kentucky University.
 Dr. Borowski studies stratigraphy, Environmental health of surface warers.
 Geochemistry of marine sediments.
-Dr. Watson studies landscape ecology and natural resource management.

 Executive Director Amanda Fuller (ex-officio) joined KAS as Executive Director in 2013.
 She has a BS in Environmental Science and a M.S. in Land Resources from UW-Madison.
-She has served as a board member and as staff with various nonprofits and served her country as a Peace Corps volunteer in Paraguay.
-Outside the office, Amanda is a part-time urban farmer, orchardist, and educator.
+She has served as a board member and as staff with various nonprofits and served her country as a Peace Corps volunteer.
+Outside the office, Amanda is a part-time urban farmer, orchardist, entrepreneur and educator.